-2.2 Location
+2.2.
+Location

 The location of premises may be relevant to the promotion of the licensing objectives.
-In particular, premises located in close proximity to the following may give rise to concern:
+Premises located near the following may give rise to concern:

 - Schools

-- Vulnerable adult centres
+- Vulnerable adult centres/Hospitals/Hostels

 - Residential areas with a high concentration of children